 The stone patio beside the converted farmhouse is the only underwater evidence that Dugmar GC was ever there…

-I’ve got work to do, but here I am getting misty writing about Gene Michael — a New York Yankee no less!
-But his passing last week jolted me back to a time when my baseball allegiances were new and muddled thanks to the insistent, dulcet tones of Lindsay Nelson, Ralph Kiner and Bob Murphy.
+NEW GLOUCESTER, Maine (Sept.
+11, 2017) — I’ve got work to do, but here I am getting misty writing about Gene Michael — a New York Yankee no less!
+I support the Red Sox but here’s the thing: His passing last week jolted me back to a time when my baseball allegiances were new, and rather muddled, thanks to geography and the insistent, dulcet tones of Lindsay Nelson, Ralph Kiner and Bob Murphy.

 I was born in Stoughton, Massachusetts in 1964.
 Soon enough my father’s corporate work life moved our family to New Jersey, then to California, and then, in 1969, back to the northern Jersey suburb of Upper Montclair.
-It was there, in the mammoth penumbra cast by the New York City sporting scene, that I first took a shine to baseball.
-Yeah, I played it in the streets of Waterbury Road, and I collected baseball cards, but this is when I first started watching games en masse, in the early 1970s, via WPIX Channel 11 (Yankees) and WOR Channel 9, where Mets broadcasters Nelson, Kiner and Murphy plied their trade.
+It was there, in the mammoth penumbra cast by the Gotham sporting scene, that I first took a shine to baseball.
+Yeah, I played it in the streets on Waterbury Road, and I collected baseball cards, but this is when I first started watching games en masse.
+All through the early 1970s I absorbed this NYC baseball vibe via WPIX Channel 11 (Yankees) and WOR Channel 9, where Mets broadcasters Nelson, Kiner and Murphy plied their trade.

 My family would move to suburban Boston in 1973, and there my dad would chuck his corporate odyssey for some stability in a town my parents were loath to leave.
-That move meant I could, from that point forward, seamlessly pass myself off as a legitimately rabid Sox fan with impeccable historic and geographic credentials.
+That move meant I could, from that point forward, seamlessly pass myself off as a legitimately rabid Sox, Celtics, Bruin and Patriots fan with impeccable historic and geographic credentials.

-The first teams I truly learned and observed closely were the Yankees and Mets of the early 1970s, and that’s why I was moved by thoughts of Gene Michael, the Yanks’ light-hitting glove man at shortstop.
-(He and Baltimore’s Mark Belanger were pretty good comps.)
-Not every game was televised back then but many were and I watched the man called Stick play dozens and dozens of them beside second baseman Horace Clarke, behind pitchers Doc Medich, Fritz Peterson and Steve Kline, taking cut-offs from Bobby Murcer and Roy White.
+The first sports teams I truly learned and observed closely were the Yankees and Mets of the early 1970s, and that’s why I was moved by thoughts of Gene Michael, the Yanks’ light-hitting glove man at shortstop.
+Not every game was televised back then but many were and I watched the man called Stick play dozens and dozens of them beside Horace Clarke, behind pitchers Doc Medich, Fritz Peterson and Steve Kline, taking cut-offs from Bobby Murcer and Roy White.
 New York was a terrible team at this time.
 It confused my 7-year-old brain that the Yankees had, apparently, been so dominant once — but had nevertheless come to suck so bad.

 Convenient to my eventual Sox fandom, I much preferred Bud Harrelson’s Mets to Michael’s Yankees.
 I don’t remember the Miracle Mets of 1969.
 But I did enjoy those NYM teams of the early 1970s, and any mention of Gene Michael, or Dave Schneck, or Thurman Munson or Tommy Agee summons the memory of just how hard and quickly a 7-year-old boy can fall for the game.